Science & Language Arts

 Science-Language Arts

-A 4-hour hands-on life-science seminar, writers’ workshop and book club for curious middle school and older students
+A 4-hour hands-on life-science and English Language Arts seminar for curious middle school students.

 ABOUT the Science and Language Arts Seminar